pirateking92/spaceTraders/README.md

 I would have also liked to add some testing with an automation tool such as Cypress, as I have played around with these before and would have liked to improve my skills with an automation tool, simulate a user interaction, and also because it was quite fun and satisfying to see the program go through a set of actions.

 Thanks for taking the time to go through it!
-Hope to get to chat more about it.
+Hope to get to chat more about it